 I’m sure sometime in the past week or so, you had to stop and refill your vehicle with gas.
 And I’m sure you’re aware but filling up a Honda Civic and a Cadillac Escalade cost very differently.

 The same analogy can be used when talking about the cost of recoating your spray foam roof.
-Every spray foam roof needs recoated and they all cost differently.
+Every spray foam roof needs to be recoated and they all cost differently.

 Since West Roofing Systems has been in business since 1979, we’ve done hundreds of recoats on spray foam roofs that vary in size, condition, and slope.